stevedonovan/lua-patterns/readme.md

 [these patterns to C++](https::/github.com/stevedonovan/rx-cpp).

 More information can be found on [the Lua wiki](http://lua-users.org/wiki/PatternsTutorial).
+The cool thing is that Lua is a 300KB download, if you want to test patterns out without going through Rust.

 I've organized the Rust interface much as the original Lua library, 'match', 'gmatch' and 'gsub', but made these methods of a `LuaPattern` struct.
 This is